-Start with the foods your child can eat.
-Foods and ingredients that someone with celiac disease can eat and use in cooking include: foods made with the flours of corn, rice, buckwheat, sorghum, arrowroot, garbanzo beans (chickpeas), quinoa, tapioca, teff, and potato (provided other ingredients in your recipe do not contain gluten).
+- Start with the foods your child can eat.
+Safe foods and ingredients include foods made with the flours of corn, rice, buckwheat, sorghum, arrowroot, garbanzo beans (chickpeas), quinoa, tapioca, teff, and potato.
 Also OK are all plain meats, fish, chicken, legumes, nuts, seeds, oils, milk, cheese, eggs, fruits, and vegetables.

-Be on the lookout for possible cross-contamination.
-Even when eating or preparing foods that are gluten-free, if these foods come into contact with foods that contain gluten, there is a risk of cross-contamination.
+- Watch for cross-contamination.
+Sometimes, gluten-free foods can come into contact with foods that contain gluten (called cross-contamination).
 For example, crumbs from regular wheat bread can find their way into jams, spreads, or condiments if people aren't careful to use a fresh knife or utensil each time.
-Keeping condiments in squeezable bottles and using separate jams and spreads for people with celiac disease is a great idea.
-It's also wise to keep a separate toaster for gluten-free bread.
+Keeping condiments in squeezable bottles and using separate butter, jams, and spreads for people with celiac disease is a great idea.
+You might also keep a separate toaster for gluten-free bread.

-In restaurants, tell the server or the kitchen staff about your child's condition and make sure that they know that it's important that your child's food not contain any gluten or related ingredients.
+- In restaurants: Tell the server or the kitchen staff about your child's condition so they know that your child's food must be free of gluten and related ingredients.

-Most grocery stores carry some gluten-free bread, cereal, baking mixes, cookies, crackers and other products.
+- In grocery stores: Most carry some gluten-free bread, cereal, baking mixes, cookies, crackers and other products.
 Health food stores and natural food markets may have wider selections of these foods.
-It's not a good idea to use gluten-free products from bulk food bins because of the risk of cross-contamination.
+Skip gluten-free products from bulk food bins because of the risk of cross-contamination.

-Even if you take precautions, chances are your child may accidentally ingest gluten at some point.
-That's OK â a single small amount of gluten ingestion may cause mild inflammation in the gut but probably won't cause any immediate symptoms.
-Normally, the lining of small intestine completely renews itself every 3â4 days, so after a single incident the damaged cells are quickly replaced with new ones.
-However, repeated exposure to gluten will lead to ongoing damage of the intestinal lining.
+Even with these precautions, your child may ingest gluten at some point.
+That's OK â a single small exposure may cause mild inflammation in the gut, but probably won't lead to immediate symptoms.
+Normally, the lining of small intestine completely renews itself every 3â4 days.
+So after a single incident, new cells quickly replace damaged ones.
+Repeated exposure to gluten, though, will lead to ongoing damage of the intestinal lining.

-If your child has celiac disease, it's important to educate the other adults in your child's life â other caregivers, teachers, school nurses, camp counselors, babysitters, and friends' parents â about the condition, and to explain the importance of keeping foods with gluten away from your child.
-Teach older kids not to accept foods from others unless they're from someone who is known to be diligent about ensuring the food is gluten-free.
+If your child has celiac disease, tell the other adults in your child's life â caregivers, teachers, school nurses, camp counselors, babysitters, and friends' parents â and explain the importance of keeping foods with gluten away from your child.
+Teach older kids not to accept foods from others unless they're from someone who can ensure the food is gluten-free.

-It may be difficult for your child to adapt to a gluten-free diet and, at first, it can be challenging for you to make all the right accommodations.
-But over time, you and your child will get to know which foods are safe and which are off-limits, making it easier to find meals, snacks, and ingredients that won't cause celiac symptoms.
+Help your child adapt to a gluten-free diet.
+This can be a challenge, especially at first.
+But over time, you and your child will get to know which foods are OK and which are not, making it easier to find safe meals, snacks, and ingredients.